coady/multimethod/README.md

     ...
 ```

+### multidispatch
+`multidispatch` is a wrapper to provide compatibility with `functools.singledispatch`.
+It requires a base implementation and use of the `register` method instead of namespace lookup.
+It also provisionally supports dispatching on keyword arguments.

 ### multimeta

 Use `metaclass=multimeta` to create a class with a special namespace which converts callables to multimethods, and registers duplicate callables with the original.